ttetrafon/practice/unreal engine/UI.md

   - Exposed properties can be found in *details -> default* when selecting such a widget.
   - Event dispatchers can be found in the *details -> events* where they can be manipulated in the parent's graph normally.

+### Named Slots

+- A *named slot* is a widget that allows extending a widget blueprint by adding additional widgets to their instances.
+- A *named slot* is an element to be added in a widget from the palette.